iPhone 14 and iPhone 14 Pro: These are the latest rumors before the Apple event kicks off

 Wrap up

 These are all the latest rumors for the new iPhone 14 models that are more likely to be believed.
-Now that you catch up with them, are you excited about the “Far Out” keynote on September 7?
+Now that you’re caught up with them, are you excited about the “Far Out” keynote on September 7?
 Share your thoughts in the comment section below.

 Read more: